gurmeetsingh0111/OpenGL/README.md

 # OpenGL
 Projects made using OpenGL and C
-1) Moving Car at 60fps , clouds and sun also included .
+1)"movingcar.c" A illustration of Moving Car at 60fps , clouds and sun also included .
+Made using C language